GovindTV/End-to-end-Data-Handling-Project/README.md

 - ~~Secure database credentials using an .env file.~~ ✅
 - ~~Containerization~~ ✅
 - ~~Expand SQL query capabilities for advanced data analysis.~~ ✅
-- Select SQL query from streamlit interface
+- Select SQL query from streamlit interface.
+- Give LLM complete data other than just the ticker.
 - Introduce AI-powered data transformation and preprocessing layers.
+- Use a better Algorithm for price prediction.
 - Deploy the application to cloud platforms (e.g., AWS, Azure, GCP).

 ---